supervisely/developer-portal/app-development/from-script-to-supervisely-app.md

 ## Step 3.
 How to add your private app

+There are two following ways to add an application

+#### Add app from git repository

 Supervisely supports both private and public apps.&#x20;

 🔒 **Private apps** are those that are available only on private Supervisely Instances (Enterprise Edition).